Probate Q&A Series What Responsibilities Does a Probate Administrator Have in North Carolina – and How Can Estate Debts and Taxes Be Managed?

 After appointment, the administrator must:

-• Identify and gather bank accounts, real estate, personal property, retirement accounts and life insurance proceeds.
+• Identify and gather probate assets, such as bank accounts, real estate, and personal property.

 • Safeguard assets against loss, theft or damage.